Words by Vaughan Wallis, Illustrations by Pat Volz

 As the industry grew, Korean games ventured abroad — especially to China.
 In 2001, Actoz Soft released Legend of Mir 2 on the mainland.
 The MMORPG, developed by WeMade Entertainment, was an early star in an age where Korean MMORPGs would dominate Chinese gaming.
 China remains Korea’s biggest game export market even today, over a decade later, accounting for 37.1% of game export revenue according to KOCCA’s 2011 White Paper on Korean Games.

-Domestic momentum was just as forceful, and online game companies began to diversify into casual titles like Hangame’s online version of Matgo (a popular Korean card game), as well as into other genres, including first-person-shooters like Sudden Attack and SpecialForce.
+Domestic momentum was just as forceful, and online game companies began to diversify into casual titles like Hangame’s online version of Matgo (a popular Korean card game), as well as into other genres, including first-person shooters like Sudden Attack and SpecialForce.

 The technology used to make games advanced at an even pace.
 More complex 3D graphics made their debuts as game development budgets began to swell: Webzen’s Mu Online and NCsoft’s Lineage2, both released in 2003, were both bigger and prettier than the global competition.

 New business models also ushered in a more profitable age for Korean developers.
-One of the most significant business-side advances was the replacement of subscription-based profit with microtransactions, where players pay cash to unlock new content or buy in-game items, money, power-ups.
+One of the most significant business-side advances was the replacement of subscription-based profit with microtransactions, where players pay cash to unlock new content or buy in-game items, money, and power-ups.

 “Korean online games were essential in securing microtransactions (as a core business model),” says Webzen’s Lee.
 This model is still widespread across most Korean games, whether or not the game users have to pay for the game itself.

 Game developer Nexon has thrived on a free-to-play model for years with games like MMORPG MapleStory (2003) and racing game KartRider (2005).
-Microtransactions account for a lion’s share of revenue from such titles.
+Microtransactions account for a lion’s share of the revenue from such titles.
 And as a business strategy, it seems to work: Nexon’s IPO on the Tokyo Stock Exchange at the end of last year was priced at $1.2 billion.

 “Korean users look for a way to finish the game in as short a time as possible, and then go back and explore the game’s contents in more detail,” says Jinwan Kim, PR manager at NCsoft.
 Such a play style works well with microtransactions, whether users want to march right through or slow down to tweak their gameplay experience with new items and content.

 Korean gamers, especially those playing RPGs, also peddle in-game items to other users through third-party sites.
 Online and mobile game companies don’t get a cent from what KOCCA estimates is over 1 trillion won in player-to-player market value.
-The practice is tolerated, however, as item-trading is part of the glue that keeps communities together in the most popular games.
+The practice is tolerated, however, as item trading is part of the glue that keeps communities together in the most popular games.

 Looking for Group: The Social Gamer